oap0707/dat250-jpa-example/eclipselink/experiment-2/dat250-expass2.md

 ## Explanation of database inspection:
 I don't know why but I didn't manage to inspect the database at all, even though I installed Intellij Ultimate.
 Maybe there was an issue but I didn't figure it out.
+I followed the tutorial video and did everything that was done there, but no luck.
+I opened up the database but it was empty for some reason.

 #
 ## Any pending issues: